-AG NEWS RELEASE: Matson to pay more than $15 million for 2013 molasses spill in settlement agreement with State of HawaiiPosted on Jul 29, 2015 in Latest News, Newsroom, Press Releases
+AG NEWS RELEASE: Matson to pay more than $15 million for 2013 molasses spill in settlement agreement with State of HawaiiPosted on Jul 29, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Nearly two years after the massive September 2013 molasses spill in Honolulu Harbor, Attorney General Doug Chin today announced a settlement agreement between the State of Hawaii (the “State”) and Matson Navigation Company (“Matson”) related to that spill.
 Under the terms of the settlement Matson will provide more than $15 million to the State through a combination of cash, restoration and funding of important environmental programs.